 If you qualify under the automatic criteria we can complete your application while you wait at one of our customer service centres.
 We no longer produce the Badges however so will not be able to issue one on the day.

 If you already have a Blue Badge that needs renewing we will send you a reminder letter, but you will still need to complete a new application form.

 A badge costs £10 – this can be paid by debit or credit card by calling 0116 256 5181, by cheque or postal order payable to ‘Leicester City Council’ or in person at one of our customer service centres.

 You will also need to provide:

 - a passport photo.
 You can attach a photo to the application form or email a jpg or gif file under 200kb to firstname.lastname@example.org (you can also have a photo taken at a customer service centre)

 - documentary evidence of your eligibility for an automatic application or to support your discretionary application

 - proof of identity and address

-Please allow four weeks for your application to be processed.
+Please allow six weeks for your application to be processed.
 If you do not complete the application fully or supply the correct documentary evidence will be not process the application.

 If your application is not successful we will return your fee.
 We will also send you details about the reassessment process.
-If you wish to have a reassessment you must write to us within 28 of the rejection letter, and tell us about any additional medical conditions or information that we should consider.
+If you wish to request a reassessment you must write to us within 28 days and tell us about any additional medical conditions or information that we should consider.